Varroa destructor on drone

 Mechanical control is a natural pest management technique that involves physically removing pests or using traps to control pest populations.
 These techniques are often used in combination with other natural pest management techniques to provide effective pest control.

-One example of mechanical control is using screened bottom boards to prevent pest infestations.
+A mechanical control method involves the use of screened bottom boards to keep pests away.
 Screened bottom boards are designed to allow debris and moisture to fall through the bottom of the hive while keeping pests like mites out of the hive.
 By preventing pests from entering the hive, beekeepers can effectively control pest populations without using chemicals.

 Another example of mechanical control is using sticky traps to control pest populations.
 Sticky traps are designed to attract and trap pests like varroa mites, which can harm bee colonies.
 These traps are typically placed at the entrance of the hive, and as pests enter the hive, they become stuck to the trap, effectively controlling the pest population.